+20.2 Component or Replacement Part Not Meeting Specifications

+A component or replacement part not meeting the currently operative performance standards or specifications, but which was certified for use with the system, shall be used as a replacement only if no compatible component or part that meets the new standards or specifications has been approved as a replacement part.

+20.3 Component or Part Not Certified with System and Not Meeting Specifications

-- 20.2 A component or replacement part not meeting the currently operative performance standards or specifications, but which was certified for use with the system, shall be used as a replacement only if no compatible component or part that meets the new standards or specifications has been approved as a replacement part. - 20.3 A component or part that was not certified for use with the system, and that does not meet all of the currently operative standards or specifications, may be approved as a replacement part or component for use on the system provided that there are no other commercially available certified parts meeting the most current performance standards or specifications. - 20.4 Approval of replacement parts shall be requested, evaluated, and granted as follows: - 20.4.1 A request shall be submitted to the Executive Officer. - 20.4.2 The request shall include the information outlined in Section 18.1 and information demonstrating that the component is compatible with the system.
+A component or part that was not certified for use with the system, and that does not meet all of the currently operative standards or specifications may be approved as a replacement part or component for use on the system provided that there are no other commercially available certified parts meeting the most current performance standards or specifications.

+20.4 Procedure for Approval of Replacement Parts

-20.4.3 Requests for replacement parts will be subjected to an engineering evaluation to determine the level of testing required.
+- 20.4.1 A request shall be submitted to the Executive Officer. - 20.4.2 The request shall include the information outlined in Section 18.1 and information demonstrating that the component is compatible with the system. - 20.4.3 Requests for replacement parts will be subjected to an engineering evaluation to determine the level of testing required.
 The Executive Officer may require full operational testing of at least 180 days and other certification tests (e.g. VRED or challenge), allow abbreviated and/or limited operational testing, or determine that additional testing is not necessary.